Abdulnaser98/IT-Sicherheit-Praktikum/README.md

 2. Test the API by executing  `curl localhost/test.php`.
 You should be good to go :sunglasses:

 3. Additionally, you can write actual values to the data base by sending a POST request: `curl -d "sensorData=High&date=2022-11-22&time=21:00:00" localhost/postData.php`

-## UDP
-Test UDP connectivity by booting up a local server: `nc -ul 9999`.
-You can send messages by opening another terminal: `nc -4u localhost 9999`.